Biomedical Physiology and Kinesiology Postings

 These postings are updated by SFU's departments.
 Applicants should make sure that they can meet the departments' requirements and application deadlines.
 Please apply directly to the department where the job posting is located.
 Please check your department's job posting website as well.

-SESSIONAL INSTRUCTORS Application – Summer 2018
+SESSIONAL INSTRUCTORS Application – Fall 2018

 The Department of Biomedical Physiology & Kinesiology is seeking applications for the following positions:

 - Sessional Instructor (Vancouver Campus) - BPK 110 Human Nutrition: Current Issues